MENU

 In this blog, we’ll explain when a loft conversion could be considered permitted development and when planning permission may be required.

 A loft conversion can often be considered permitted development meaning planning permission is not required.
-However, there are some important caveats, so stick around until the end of this video to avoid falling foul of the most common permitted development mistakes.
+However, there are some important caveats, to be aware of to avoid falling foul of the most common permitted development mistakes.
 Only houses have permitted development rights but not all houses have permitted development rights.
 Flats, maisonettes, and commercial properties always need planning permission.

 Planning constraints such as conservation areas, listed buildings, world heritage sites, areas of outstanding natural beauty, article 4 directions or even living under a flight path may limit or remove your permitted development rights.
 Any previous developments even by a previous owner a long time ago may have used some, or all of your Permitted Development rights, meaning planning permission IS required.